top of page

 My pace slowed when I entered the professional world.

 Then my reading almost stalled when I had children.
-Apart from reading ‘The Very Hungry Caterpillar’, ‘We’re Going on a Bear Hunt’, and the ‘Oi Frog’ series.
+Apart from 'The Very Hungry Caterpillar’, ‘We’re Going on a Bear Hunt’, and the ‘Oi Frog’ series.
 Every night.
-For the next two years.
+For years.

-I still managed one book a month while my children were babies / toddlers, but I was exhausted and usually passed out after a page, waking an hour later with a book-corner stabbing me in one eyeball and one cheek resting in the melted bowl of ice cream I’d decided to treat myself to.
+I still managed one book a month while my children were babies / toddlers, but I was exhausted.
+I usually passed out after reading one page, and woke an hour later with a book-corner stabbing me in one eyeball, and with one elbow resting in the melted bowl of ice cream I’d decided to treat myself to.

+Below I've listed fourteen tips which may help you keep your chaotic TBR under control.
 Some of these tips have helped me personally.
-Others don’t suit my own life but I know they help others and may help you.
+Others don’t suit my own life but I know they help others.
 Some are tips I continued using even through the baby years.
 I want to share them here in case they are useful to you.

 TIP 1.
 MAKE A LIST